sitan2008/spatio/README.md

 ## Architecture

-SpatioLite is designed with a simple but powerful architecture:
+Spatio is designed with a simple but powerful architecture:

 ```
 ┌─────────────────┐